polarhive/videos/README.md

 1. I syndicate content over multiple platforms; it's easier to manage video metadata and footnotes in one place.
 2. YouTube tracks outbound-links in the description box.
 3. Spam bots, low-quality content and an algorithmic home-feed.
-4. Forced sign-up for a Google account --- to comment or like videos.
+4. Forced sign-up for a Google account — to comment or like videos.
 PeerTube uses the ActivityPub protocol.
-Interact via Mastodon, Lemmy or (any app on the fediverse)
+Comment using Mastodon, Lemmy or (any app on the fediverse)

 ### credits